-Schedule changes will be allowed through the first Friday of each semester for the following reasons, provided they are educationally sound and have parent/counselor permission.
+Schedule changes will be considered through the first Friday of each semester for the following reasons, provided they are educationally sound and have parent/counselor permission.
+See course handbook for specific guidelines.
 All changes must include parent contact and attendance at a meeting.